 High tide will occur at the Townsend’s Inlet Bridge Monday at 8:05am, and again at 8:34pm.
 The current forecast has an increased chance of tidal flooding during the morning high tide when snow is expected in our area.

 Avalon Borough Hall, the Avalon Elementary School, Avalon Community Hall, Avalon History Center, and the Avalon Free Public Library are all closed on Monday.
 Governor Phil Murphy has declared a State of Emergency for Cape May County, and four other counties.

 Continue to follow updates on this media channel for the impact to our community, and continue to follow traditional media outlets for updates to the forecast.

-Here is the text of the Flash Flood Watch issued by the National Weather Service:
+Here is the text of the Winter Storm Warning and the Coastal Flood Warning issued Sunday morning by the National Weather Service:

 URGENT – WINTER WEATHER MESSAGENational Weather Service Mount Holly NJ

 ...WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 PM EST THIS AFTERNOON... * WHAT...Heavy snow expected.
 Total snow accumulations of 6 to 12 inches.
 Winds gusting as high as 40 mph. * WHERE...Portions of southern New Jersey, northeast Maryland and central and southern Delaware. * WHEN...Until 4 PM EST this afternoon. * IMPACTS...Travel could be very difficult.
 The hazardous conditions will impact travel through much of the day today. * ADDITIONAL DETAILS...Some locally higher totals over 12 inches are possible.
 Also, a period of near blizzard conditions is possible from mid-morning through mid-afternoon.